Team-xManager/xManager/README.md

 # About The Project

-The successor from our previous manager app called **"xSpotify Manager"** that was released way back 2020 developed by xC3FFF0E and with the help of Sherlock Holmes.
+The successor from our previous manager app that was released way back 2020 developed by xC3FFF0E and with the help of Sherlock Holmes.

 We decided to create an app where people can easily manage and install all versions of the spotify app from their devices.